dhirajdatascientist/Interview_QDLC/FSWD/FSWD(L1).md

    3. Explain the concept of "Pythonic" code.

 12. **Diagnostics and Troubleshooting**
     1. How do you debug a Python application?
     2. Describe some tools or techniques for profiling Python code.
     3. How do you handle memory leaks in Python?

-Prepare for these questions, ensure you understand the underlying concepts, and be ready to give examples or demonstrate your coding abilities.
-Good luck with your mock interview!